Analysis on performance comparison between DAX and MDX

 - There is no direct way to say completely that DAX is better than MDX in performance or vice versa.

 - As MDX query uses DAX Formula engine to solve DAX measures, it may effect performance in any of two scenarios:

 - If many measures are called together (Refer point 6)

 - Huge data will not matter in performance, it will be time of converting DAX measure for MDX query by DAX Formula Engine.
 (Refer point 10)

-Posted on August 26, 2012, in BI Semantic Tabular Model, DAX, MDX and tagged DAX query Engine, DAX Query plan, DAX Xvelocity engine, MDX Query Plan, MDX vs DAX, Vertipaq, Vertipaq Engine, XVelocity.
+Posted on August 26, 2012, in DAX, MDX, Tabular Model and tagged DAX query Engine, DAX Query plan, DAX Xvelocity engine, MDX Query Plan, MDX vs DAX, Vertipaq, Vertipaq Engine, XVelocity.
 Bookmark the permalink.
 3 Comments.